GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/mysql.md

 mysql>
 ```

-## Time Zone

-GreptimeDB's MySQL protocol interface follows original MySQL server on [how to
-deal with time zone](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html).

-By default, MySQL uses its server time zone for timestamp.
-To override, you can
-set `time_zone` variable for current session using SQL statement `SET time_zone
-= 'UTC';`.
-The value of `time_zone` can be any of:

-- The server's time zone: `SYSTEM`.
-- Offset to UTC such as `+08:00`.
-- Any named time zone like `Europe/Berlin`.

-A few MySQL clients like Grafana MySQL data source allows you to set time zone
-for current session.
-It is also possible to check `time_zone` variable for
-current session by SQL statement `SELECT @@time_zone;`.

 ## HTTP API

 GreptimeDB supports sending SQL statements through HTTP API.
-For information on how to set up authentication, please refer to [HTTP API](./http-api.md).
+For information on how to set up authentication and how to set up time zone, please refer to [HTTP API](./http-api.md).

 ## Write Data